0

 Unraveling Hyperinsulinemia and Diabetes

 If you picture your body as a bustling city, insulin is the traffic cop keeping blood sugar flowing smoothly to where it needs to go.
-But when diabetes enters the scene, it's like our diligent officer can't shout loud enough—cells won't listen, leading them to resist insulin's orders.
+But when diabetes appears, cells won't listen, leading them to resist insulin and leave glucose in the bloodstream.

 This resistance prompts the pancreas into overdrive, pumping more insulin to get cells' attention.